jdillonh/Vynth/README.md

 The *Multiply* Module "*", takes two inputs and simply multiplies them.

 ### Output
 The &omega; (output) module represents the end of the patch.
-Its three inputs coorespond to the three color channels Red, Green and Blue.
+Its three inputs correspond to the three color channels Red, Green and Blue.
 There must be exactly one &omega; module.
 If nothing is connected to the &omega; module, or there is not exactly one of them, the patch will not compile.